mlangumier/websocket-client/README.md

 This project uses **Node.js, Express, and Socket.IO** to manage player connections and game state.

+For this part I worked only on : [index.html](index.html), [loading.gif](loading.gif), [public\client.js](public\client.js), [public\style.css](public\style.css), [server.cjs](server.cjs)

+## First idea :

+- I want a **tic tac toe** game for 2 players on 2 separate browers.
+- Both browsers must synchronise when one player make a move.
+- Sinon : Draw.
+Win condition: 3 X or 3 O align on the board.

+## Server side :
+- The server manages the matches and the game’s internal logic.
+- When a player connects, they wait for an opponent.
+As soon as there are two players, a match begins.
+- The server creates the board, assigns X and O, and keeps track of the current turn.
+- Every move sent by a player is checked by the server: is the square empty? is it the correct turn?
+- After each move, the server checks if someone has won or if it’s a draw.
+- If the endgame conditions are not met, the turn passes to the next player.

+## The client:

+- The player enters their name, clicks “Search,” and waits for an opponent to connect.
+- When the match begins, the client displays the board and information: opponent’s name, symbol (X or O), and whose turn it is.
+- When the player clicks on a square, the client sends this move to the server.
+- When the server returns the board state, the client updates the display: played squares, next turn, and X/O styling.
+- When the match ends, the client shows who won or if it’s a tie, and reloads the page for a new game.
+- The server makes all decisions to prevent cheating and keeps control of the game.
+- The client sends actions to the server and displays updates sent by the server.

+[Client1] <--click--> [Server] <--update--> [Client1 & Client2]

+[End condition not met] --> [Next turn]

+[Client2] <--click--> [Server] <--update--> [Client1 & Client2]

+## Design choices:

+- X always starts; turns alternate automatically.
+- All win and draw checks are handled on the server side.
+- The client only handles display and sending clicks.
+- If a player quits, the other is notified and the match ends.

 # Install

 **Run**:

 ```bash
 # Clone the repository
 git clone https://github.com/mlangumier/websocket-client/tree/test-separation-logic-ameliah